 Turkey fryers work just like any other deep fryer, but on a larger scale.
-There's a big stainless steel stock pot, a stable last with legs and a big propane burner, and either a turkey rack or a large basket.
+There’s a big stainless steel stock pot, a stable base with legs and a big propane burner, and either a turkey rack or a large basket.
 Essentially, your big bird descends into a big vat of precisely temperature-controlled hot oil, cooks to perfection, and rises again like a featherless phoenix, ready for the fork.
 Most are powered by a standard 20 lb. propane gas tank, the same kind that you buy for your gas grill.

 The biggest prep difference from traditional turkey-cooking methods is that you’re gonna need oil.
 Cooking oil isn’t difficult or expensive to get, and with proper management can be a simple and convenient cooking method.
 Here are the basics: